niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 The ``sacct`` and ``squeue`` commands
 -------------------------------------

 The two key SLURM commands we use here are ``sacct`` and ``squeue``.
 The ``sacct`` command can directly fetch job accounting data from the SLURM database.
 Depending on your cluster configuration however, reaching the SLURM database can necessitate an Internet access, which the computing nodes might not have.
 This command will then only be used from the login nodes, when the job has finished.
-On the other hand, the ``squeue`` command gets its information locally, which means we can use it for the information that will be obtained through the job instructions file, while the job is still running.
+On the other hand, the ``squeue`` command gets its information locally, which means we can use it for the information that will be obtained through the job script, while the job is still running.

 Every data about our jobs will be obtained through those two commands.
 If you want to customize the benchmarking procedure, you should familiarize yourself with them on SLURM's official documentation (`sacct docs <https://slurm.schedmd.com/sacct.html>`_ and `squeue docs <https://slurm.schedmd.com/squeue.html>`_).